Cloudify-PS/cloudify-training-labs/simple-bootstrap/README.md

 If you don't have a Manager VM provided to you, or you would like to use your own image:

-* Use a CentOS 7.0 image
+* Use a CentOS 7.x or RHEL 7.x image
 * Ensure that the VM answers to the prerequisites documented in Cloudify's documentation website (http://docs.getcloudify.org/3.4.0/manager/prerequisites/), with the following exceptions:
-  * The minimum amount of RAM should be 3GB.
+  * Minimum 4GB memory, 8GB recommended.
+  * Minimum 2 vCPUs, 4 vCPUs recommended.
+  * Minimum 5GB storage.
   * The security group to which this VM is connected should have more permissive rules than the ones stated, because other labs (that depend on this one) install topologies on the very same VM as the Manager's.
-  It is recommended to allow incoming traffic on all ports.
+  It is recommended to allow incoming traffic on all ports for the labs.
 * Make sure that `iptables` is disabled.
 Similarly to the CLI VM's case, this is not a Cloudify requirement but a training material requirement.